ccmucdenver/ccm-docs/docs/singularity.md

 You will have access to your files as usual, but the operating system and applications are replaced by those in the container.

+**Please do not run computationally intensive jobs on the front end.
+Use either an interactive batch job, or, submit a batch job as described in the next section.**

+## How to Run Singularity in a Single-Node Batch Job

+Write a batch job script file, say `singularity_alderaan_shell.slurm`, like this:

+     #!/bin/bash
+     #SBATCH --job-name=singularity
+     #SBATCH --partition=math-alderaan
+     #SBATCH --nodes=1                   # Number of requested nodes
+     #SBATCH --time=1:00:00              # Max wall-clock time
+     #SBATCH --ntasks=1                  # Total number of tasks over all nodes, max 64*nodes

+     singularity shell /storage/singularity/go.sif << EOF
+     echo The shell commands here get executed in the singularity container hostname
+     EOF

+and submit to the schedule as usual: `sbatch singularity_alderaan_shell.slurm` If the commands you invoke inside the singularity container can take advantage of more than one core, you can increase the job parameter --ntasks to reserve and use more core. **If your singularity job uses large memory, please increase --ntasks to about memory GB / 8 even if you may not use the cores.
+Otherwise node memory may get overloaded with unfortunate consequences such as jobs stuck and nodes down until someone resents them.**

+## How to run Singularity with MPI and jobs on multiple nodes

+Coming soon.

 ## What containers we have

 Containers we have built are in `/storage/singularity`.